TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 example.

 .. note::
-   The :ref:`Easter500 benchmark <Easter500>` is distributed with a fully supported namelist but we recommend trying out the `acecast-advisor.sh` tool anyways to get a sense of how it works for when you start using your own namelists rather than the one that we provide for this example.
+   The :ref:`Easter500 benchmark <Benchmarks>` is distributed with a fully supported namelist but we recommend trying out the `acecast-advisor.sh` tool anyways to get a sense of how it works for when you start using your own namelists rather than the one that we provide for this example.